onflow/docs/docs/evm/Tools/block-explorers.md

 # Block Explorers

-## Flowdiver
+## Coming Soon

-[Flowdiver](https://www.flowdiver.io) is a popular explorer for the FlowEVM network, offering robust features for monitoring transactions, blocks, and smart contracts.
-It supports various networks within the Flow ecosystem, including Mainnet, Testnet, and Crescendo.
+Details on block explorers are currently in the works and will be shared soon.

+For real-time updates and discussions, please join the [Flow Discord](https://discord.gg/flow) and check the #evm channel.